Military career of Elvis Presley: 1959

-In early 1959, after a combination of a few complaints from other guests about the behavior of Presley fans wanting to see him at the Grunewald Hotel and the arrival of King Saud of Saudi Arabia, whose rather large entourage demanded the closing of the entire facility so that they could be well taken care of, particularly as his stay there was for medical reasons, Elvis and the group left the hotel and moved to a five-bedroom house nearby, at No. 14 Goethestrasse, soon to become Germany's most celebrated private address.
+In early 1959, after a combination of a few complaints from other guests about the behavior of Presley fans wanting to see him at the Grunewald Hotel and the arrival of King Saud of Saudi Arabia, whose rather large entourage demanded the closing of the entire facility so that they could be well taken care of, particularly as his stay there was for medical reasons, Elvis and the group left the hotel and moved to a five-bedroom house nearby, at No. 14 Goethestrasse, soon to become West Germany's most celebrated private address.
 Fans would congregate outside the house to see Presley as he came and went to work, and a sign was put up stating that autographs would be given between 7:30 and 8 p.m.

 1960

 On January 20, 1960, Presley was promoted to sergeant.
-The army held a press conference on March 1 before Presley departed from Germany.
-Presley was asked about his decision to serve as a regular soldier instead of as part of the service club.
+The Army held a press conference on March 1 before Presley departed West Germany for the United States.
+Presley was asked about his decision to serve as a regular soldier instead of in Special Services.
 He said, "I was in a funny position.
 Actually, that's the only way it could be.
 People were expecting me to mess up, to goof up in one way or another.
 They thought I couldn't take it and so forth, and I was determined to go to any limits to prove otherwise, not only to the people who were wondering, but to myself".

 Discharge

-On March 2, with Priscilla in attendance, Presley waved goodbye to the fans and media of Germany and flew home to the U.S. On the way, his plane stopped at Prestwick Airport in Scotland to refuel; this was the one and only time that Presley would set foot in the United Kingdom (although, being confined to an airport, he was technically never legally in the country.)
+On March 2, with Priscilla in attendance, Presley waved goodbye to the fans and media of West Germany and flew home to the U.S. On the way, his plane stopped at Prestwick Airport in Scotland to refuel; this was the only time that Presley would be in the United Kingdom, although having never left the airport, he was never legally in the country.

 On March 3, Presley's plane arrived at McGuire Air Force Base near Fort Dix, New Jersey, at 7:42 am.
 Nancy Sinatra, RCA representatives, and Parker were there to welcome him home, as well as a huge crowd of fans.
-Two days later, on March 5, Presley was officially discharged from active duty with his service officially notated as Honorable.
+Two days later, on March 5, Presley was officially discharged from active duty with his service officially notated as honorable.